Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Appendix

-To further evaluate the performance on ensemble properties, we randomly pick 10 molecules from test set of GEOM-DRUGS and compare {\model} with our replica Torsional Diffusion on the subset as shown in the last two rows of Tab.~\ref{tab:ensemble_app}.
-We use the checkpoints from the public GitHub repository\footnote{\url{https://github.com/gcorso/torsional-diffusion}} of Torsional Diffusion to sample conformers.
+To further evaluate the performance on ensemble properties, we randomly pick 10 molecules from test set of GEOM-DRUGS and compare {\model} with our replica Torsional Diff. on the subset as shown in the last two rows of Tab.~\ref{tab:ensemble}.
+We use the checkpoints from the public GitHub repository\footnote{\url{https://github.com/gcorso/torsional-diffusion}} of Torsional Diff. to sample conformers.
 Unlike previous setting which only sample 32 conformers, we sample $2K$ conformers for a molecule with $K$ ground truth conformers.
 We report the average and standard deviation of errors over the 10 molecules.
 It is indicated that {\model} generates samples with ensemble properties that are closer to the ground truth.
-Fig.~\ref{fig:ensemble_conf} shows the conformers with lowest and highest energy in ground truth, {\model} samples, and Torsional Diffusion samples.
-Fig.~\ref{fig:ensemble_dist} shows the ensemble property distributions of conformers from ground truth, Torsional Diffusion, our {\model}. {\model} generates samples conformers with ground states close to the ground truth.
-Sometimes it can even find conformers with lower energy (\eg Fig.~\ref{fig:ensemble_conf}(c)).
-However, both {\model} and Torsional Diffusion can generate conformers with higher energies than ground truth.
+Fig.~\ref{fig:ensemble_conf} shows the conformers with lowest and highest energy in ground truth, {\model} samples, and Torsional Diff. samples.